-The first axis accounts for 58.1 per cent of the variance and, as can be seen in Figure 1 and Table 6, opposes those highest in all forms of capital (at the top) to those who are low in capital (at the bottom).
+The first axis accounts for 58.1% of the variance and, as can be seen in Figure 1 and Table 6), opposes those highest in all forms of capital (at the top) to those we are low in capital (at the bottom).
 For this axis, the modalities that contribute the most are indicators of economic capital (household income, assets, inheritances, dividends from investments and savings).
-Also relevant are parental education (inherited) and respondent
+Also relevant are parental education (inherited) and respondent (acquired) forms of cultural capital and parental (father) occupation.
+The second axis, which accounts for 13.4% of the variance, opposes those who possess more economic capital and that own means of production (to the right in the figure) to those whose primary capital is cultural (either inherited or acquired).
+Inspection of the space of individuals